-You may only apply to one program at a time in a current admissions cycle.
-If you have received a decision for a doctoral program and wish to be considered for another program that still is accepting applications, you may do so by contacting the Office of Admissions.
+You may only apply to one master's program at a time in a current admissions cycle.
+If you have received a decision for a doctoral program and wish to be considered for a master's program that still is accepting applications, you may do so by contacting the Office of Admissions.

 After you have completed the online application form, you will be asked to submit the form for review.
 A payment page will then appear asking you to select your payment method.
 You may pay online with a credit card or by sending in a check by mail.

 To apply for these fee waivers, please select the "pay by mail/check" option when you submit your application.
 Then you need to notify the Office of Admissions via email

 that your application is complete, and that you are requesting a fee waiver (do not actually send a check).
 Please specify in the email if you are a veteran (attach documentation to the email) or a McNair Scholar (attach documentation).

 Applicants who attended institutions that issue transcripts only in a non-English language format need to upload a file that contains an English translation from an certified translation service.
 The scanned file also needs to contain the original document that the translation represents as well as the certified translation.